Mac Williamson: Seattle Mariners

-On June 5, 2019, Williamson signed a minor league contract with the Seattle Mariners.
-The Mariners immediately selected his contract after the signing.
-In his first plate appearance with the Mariners, Williamson hit a 3-run home run.
-On July 16, he was designated for assignment and later outrighted to Triple-A. Williamson left the team on July 23, 2019, in order to pursue an opportunity in Korea.
+On June 5, 2019, Williamson signed a minor league contract with the Seattle Mariners; the Mariners immediately selected his contract after the signing.
+In his first plate appearance with the Mariners, Williamson hit a three-run home run.
+In 25 appearances for Seattle, he batted .182/.276/.299 with three home runs and 10 RBI.
+On July 16, Williamson was designated for assignment by Seattle following the promotion of Kristopher Negrón.
+He cleared waivers and was sent outright to the Triple-A Tacoma Rainiers on July 17.
+Williamson left the team on July 23, in order to pursue an opportunity in Korea.

 Samsung Lions

-On July 25, 2019, Williamson officially signed a $275,000 deal with the Samsung Lions of the KBO League.
+On July 25, 2019, Williamson officially signed a $275,000 contract with the Samsung Lions of the KBO League.
+In 40 appearances for Samsung, Williamson batted .273/.327/.409 with four home runs and 15 RBI.
 He became a free agent following the season.

 Washington Nationals

-On January 15, 2020, Williamson signed a minor league deal with the Washington Nationals.
-He was released on May 29, 2020.
+On January 15, 2020, Williamson signed a minor league contract with the Washington Nationals.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+Williamson was released by the Nationals organization on May 29.

 Personal life

 Williamson was born in Jacksonville, Florida, on July 15, 1990.
 He grew up in Wake Forest, North Carolina, with his three brothers, Renn, Cameron, and Christian.

-In November 2020, Williamson filed a personal injury lawsuit against China Basin Ballpark Company LLC, which owns and operates Oracle Park, after tripping in the ballpark's on-field bullpen, hitting his head against a wall and suffering a concussion while trying to catch a fly ball in April 2018.
+In November 2020, Williamson filed a personal injury lawsuit against China Basin Ballpark Company LLC, which owns and operates Oracle Park, after tripping on the ballpark's on-field warm-up mound, hitting his head against a wall and suffering a concussion while trying to catch a fly ball hit in April 2018, which was hit by Bryce Harper.
 Williamson claimed that he was still suffering from symptoms including nausea and dizziness which effectively ended his career.
+The on-field mounds were removed the following season.